Extendable Generalization Self-Supervised Diffusion for Low-Dose CT Reconstruction: Introduction

-In order to fit the clinical application, the aim of this paper is to explore a low-dose denoising method that relies only on a single noise projection domain and does not rely on the distribution of real data for modeling.
-To this end, this study proposes tunable-generalization diffusion powered by self-supervised contextual sub-data for low-dose CT reconstruction.
-A contextual LDCT projection domain self-enhancing similarity strategy is designed to adequately remove the noise under the data domain, which can enhance the fidelity and mitigate the smoothness.
+In order to better enhance the scalability of generalization, the aim of this work is to explore a low-dose reconstruction method that relies only on a single-dose projection data and does not rely on the distribution of clean data for modeling.
+To this end, this study proposes extendable generalization diffusion for low-dose CT reconstruction.
+A contextual LDCT projection domain self-enhancing similarity strategy is designed to adequately remove the noise under the data domain.
 The results are further optimized in the image domain considering the complexity of noise and incomplete detail recovery.
 For this purpose, the initial prior is used to deeply combine the knowledge distillation technique with the latent diffusion model to perceive the data consistency and refinement.
 In the inference stage, the initial prior and LDCT images are introduced as a guide to fully utilize the model effectiveness as well as the matching training process.
-On this basis, a pixel-level self-correcting fusion is proposed to balance the differences between the bootstrap information, and the technique is skillfully applied to the generalization of the upper and lower doses as well as the dose of unseen data.
-This study emphasizes that SuperDiff requires only LDCT projection domain data, and the reconstruction effect and generalization are greatly improved.
+On this basis, a pixel-level self-correcting fusion is proposed to balance the differences between the bootstrap information, and the technique is skillfully extended to the generalization of the higher doses, lower doses, doses of unseen data, and PCCT data.